shapetheLOLa/kube-mediabox/README.md

 ``` helm repo update```
 ``` helm install longhorn longhorn/longhorn --namespace longhorn-system --create-namespace```

 Create 1 Disk on each node where you want your services running and set replicas of volumes accordingly.
+You can attach, mount the volume in your node, and copy your data locally.
+Afterwards, deattach the volume again and create the pv/pvc via UI in longhorn.